dannysmith/simple-mocking-demo/README.md

 console.log('second')
 ```

 Bump up the timeout so the pause is more obvious.
+Talk through the execution order of the code.

 Now let's look at an example.
 We'll build a function called `capitalizeName` which takes a name and then does some asyncronous work - in this case calling the `setTimeout` function (which is async) and setting a `newName`.
 We'll try to return the `newName`.